Xenia Onatopp

 Xenia Zaragevna Onatopp (Ксения Сергеевна Онатопп) is a fictional character and Bond girl in the James Bond film GoldenEye, played by actress Famke Janssen.
-She is a fighter pilot and assassin who crushes her enemies with her thighs, working for the renegade MI6 agent Alec Trevelyan (Sean Bean).
+She is a fighter pilot and assassin who crushes her enemies with her thighs to get sexual satisfaction, working for the renegade MI6 agent Alec Trevelyan (Sean Bean).

 Onatopp has appeared in a number of James Bond video games as a playable multiplayer character.

 In the film

-Onatopp, born in the Georgian Soviet Socialist Republic, is a former officer and fighter pilot in the Soviet Air Force.
-After the collapse of the Soviet Union, she joins the crime syndicate Janus, led by traitorous MI6 agent Alec Trevelyan.
-Early in the movie, Bond (Pierce Brosnan) gets into a car chase with her, meets her at a casino, and places her under surveillance.
+Xenia Onatopp, born in the Georgian Soviet Socialist Republic, is a former officer and fighter pilot in the Soviet Air Force.
+She enjoys playing baccarat and smoking cigars.

+After the collapse of the Soviet Union, she joins the crime syndicate Janus, led by traitorous MI6 agent Alec Trevelyan (Sean Bean).
+James Bond (Pierce Brosnan) first encounters Onatopp when he gets into a car chase with her.
+He then meets her at a casino and places her under surveillance.

-She lures a Canadian admiral, Chuck Farrell (Billy J. Mitchell), onto a yacht moored off Monte Carlo and kills him during sex by crushing his ribs with her thighs, achieving orgasm in the process.
-Meanwhile, Trevelyan's henchman General Arkady Grigorovich Ourumov (Gottfried John) steals the dead admiral's NATO ID, granting him and Onatopp access to a prototype EMP-hardened Eurocopter Tiger aboard a French warship anchored off Monte Carlo.
+Onatopp lures a Canadian admiral, Chuck Farrell (Billy J. Mitchell), onto a yacht moored off Monte Carlo and kills him during sex (honey trapping) by crushing his ribs with her thighs, achieving orgasm in the process.
+Meanwhile, Trevelyan's henchman General Arkady Grigorovich Ourumov (Gottfried John) steals the dead admiral's NATO ID and uniform, granting him and Onatopp access to a prototype EMP-hardened Eurocopter Tiger aboard a French warship anchored off Monte Carlo.

-Onatopp then hijacks the helicopter by killing the two pilots.
+Onatopp then hijacks the helicopter by killing the two pilots, Captain Bernard Jaubert (Wayne Michaels) and Lieutenant François Brouse (Simon Crane).
 Later, she and Ourumov use the hijacked Tiger in an attack on the Severnaya satellite control center in central Siberia, where they steal the controller for the GoldenEye satellite weapon.
 During the attack, she kills all the military personnel and civilian technicians present and is visibly aroused by the killing.
 She then appears as Bond's link to the Janus group.
 In a meeting arranged by Bond's dealings with Valentin Zukovsky (Robbie Coltrane), a Russian arms dealer and former KGB agent, Onatopp arrives to meet Bond as he swims in a Turkish Bath.
-The two indulge in aggressive foreplay where Onatopp attempts to crush Bond between her thighs, he finally draws his weapon on her and demands to be taken to Janus.
+The two indulge in aggressive foreplay where Onatopp attempts to crush Bond between her thighs, he finally draws his Walther PPK on her and demands to be taken to Janus.

-In her final encounter with Bond in Cuba, she ambushes him and Severnaya programmer Natalya Simonova (Izabella Scorupco) by rappeling from a helicopter and again attempts to crush him between her legs.
-Bond uses her assault rifle to damage the helicopter and she is pulled off him, trapped by a tree trunk, and crushed to death herself.
+In Onatopp's final encounter with Bond in Cuba, she ambushes him and Severnaya programmer Natalya Simonova (Izabella Scorupco) by rappeling from a helicopter and again attempts to crush him between her legs.
+Bond uses her assault rifle to damage the helicopter, entangling her rope, which pulls her off him, crushing her to death against a tree trunk.

+Regarding her for a moment, Bond quips, "She always did enjoy a good squeeze....."